Agenda

 Dr. Belzberg is professor of Neurosurgery and Plastic & Reconstructive Surgery at the Johns Hopkins School of Medicine.
 He holds the George J Heuer Chair in Neurosurgery and has a clinical focus in spine and peripheral nerve surgery.
 He is Director of Peripheral Nerve Surgery at Johns Hopkins Hospital, All Children’s Hospital, and the Kennedy Krieger Institute.
 He graduated from the University of British Columbia, attended Medical School and residency at the University of Calgary, interned at McGill University and completed Fellowship training at Johns Hopkins.
 As a member of the multi-disciplinary comprehensive Neurofibromatosis Clinic at Johns Hopkins he treats patients suffering from a variety of benign and malignant tumors.
 His expertise in both spinal and peripheral nerve surgery allow him to remove the most challenging nerve tumors and reconstruct both the spine and peripheral nerves as required.
 Dr. Belzberg is interested in neuropathic pain and is the co-director of the Neurosurgery Pain Research Institute at Johns Hopkins.
 He has a publication record concerning the pathophysiology of painful nerves including those related to NF and nerve injury.
 His laboratory described a novel animal model of neuropathic pain that allows the investigator to study both stimulus evoked mechanical hyperalgesia and pain phenotype change of axons exposed to degenerating axons (neuroma).
 Dr. Belzberg is involved in basic science research concerning gene regulation in Schwannomatosis.
 His research efforts also include understanding aspects of neural regeneration.
 Dr. Belzberg has previously served as the President of the American Society for Peripheral Nerve.
 He has served as a scientific advisor to a broad spectrum of health care entities including AstraZeneca, Neurofibromatosis Inc., Spinal Kinetics and Medtronic.
 He has lectured in more than 30 countries, published over 150 peer reviewed papers and his contributions to clinical medicine have changed the practice.

+Making decisions about surgery can be overwhelming, especially when dealing with peripheral nerve sheath tumors.
 When is surgery necessary?
 Should you get a biopsy?
 Does your surgeon’s experience affect outcomes?
 This talk will answer these key questions, including when to seek a second opinion and how different surgical approaches—biopsy, partial resection, and margin strategies—are chosen.

 We’ll also discuss what to expect during recovery, including pain management and rehab needs.
 Whether you're newly diagnosed or considering surgery, this session will help you make informed decisions about your care.

-time icon June 20, 2025 12:30 PM
+June 20, 2025 12:30 PM

 Lunch

-time icon June 20, 2025 01:30 PM
+June 20, 2025 01:30 PM

 Ophthalmic Care for Children with NF1 and NF2-Related Schwannomatosis